All Hotels

 Inconsistent service

-The Aman, after Hoshinoya, was stunning but felt like a huge step back into business-hotel reality.
+The Aman has stunning but feel like a huge step back into business-hotel reality after Hoshinoya.

 u/cla55action · Sep 2024